jimkang/triple-a-titles/README.md

 You can experiment with it on the command line by running:

-    node tools/run-namer.js
+    node node_modules/triple-a-namer/tools/run-namer.js

 Structure
 ---------

-**data/wordpool.json** is a dictionary of words.
-The value for each word is a list of roles that the word can play in the title. e.g.

-    [
-      "base",
-      "suffix",
-      "article-object"
-    ]

-**namer.js** Loads `wordpool.json` and creates a reverse-indexed dictionary of it, `wordsForTypes` so that it can find words of a type, such as `prefix`.
-Then, it creates 1-2 word groups, each of which starts with a base, then may add one or two prefixes and a suffix.
-Then, it sprinkles in "the" or "of" and maybe an ordinal, like "2".

-**assemble-groups-into-title** converts an array of groups into a title string.
+The work of generating the names is all done in [triple-a-namer](https://github.com/jimkang/triple-a-namer).
+Take a look; it's a simple module.

-**post-a-triple-a-title** calls `namer.name`, then passes the result to `assembleGroupsIntoTitle`, then posts it to Twitter.
+**post-a-triple-a-title** calls creates a namer with that module, calls `namer.name`, then passes the result to `assembleGroupsIntoTitle`, then posts it to Twitter.

 License
 -------